anycable/anycable/docs/broker.md

 ## Broadcasting messages

 Broker is responsible for **registering broadcast messages**.
-Each message MUST be registered once; thus, we MUST you a broadcasting method which publishes messages to a single node in a cluster (see [Broadcast adapters](../ruby/broadcast_adapters.md)).
+Each message MUST be registered once; thus, we MUST use a broadcasting method which publishes messages to a single node in a cluster (see [Broadcast adapters](../ruby/broadcast_adapters.md)).
 Currently, `http` and `redisx` adapters are supported.

 **NOTE:** When legacy adapters are used, enabling a broker has no effect.